Vectorworks/developer-scripting/Function Reference/Functions/XMLSAXBeginDocMemory.md

 # XMLSAXBeginDocMemory

 ## Description
-Write XML using SAX, begin of a document in memory. [[VS:XMLSAXEndDocMemory| XMLSAXEndDocMemory]] ends a document.
+Write XML using SAX, begin of a document in memory. [ XMLSAXEndDocMemory](XMLSAXEndDocMemory.md) ends a document.

 ```pascal
 FUNCTION XMLSAXBeginDocMemory(XMLHandle : LONGINT): INTEGER;